some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-If the interface definition hints the alignment of the next data element the string shall be extended with “\0” characters to meet the alignment.
+If the interface definition states the alignment of the next data element the string shall be extended with “\0” characters to meet the alignment.

 .. heading:: Arrays (fixed length)
     :id: feat_req_someip_240